ddcap/halvade/docs/source/contents/upload.rst

 Uploading the references
 ========================

 The reference data needs to be available to all nodes in the cluster, which is why they should be available on the distributed filesystem.
-The references will be copied to local scratch when they need to be accessed to increase the performance of subsequent accessing of the file.
+When running Halvade, the references will be copied to local scratch on every node when they need to be accessed to increase the performance of subsequent accessing of the file.

-.. note:: The reference files shouldn't be uploaded to the distributed filesystem if only a single ndoe is used, as the tool will download them back to local scratch to use.
-Instead put the files on local scratch and add some additional files so that Halvade can find the correct references.
-Additionally the ``refdir`` option should be set that points to the directory with all reference files.
-There are three files that are used to find the corresponding reference files and directories:
+.. note:: The reference files shouldn't be uploaded to the distributed filesystem if a single node Hadoop environment is used.
+The tool would download them to local scratch to use.
+Instead we put the files on local scratch and add some additional files so that Halvade can find the correct references.
+Additionally, the ``refdir`` option should be set that points to the directory with all reference files when running Halvade.
+There are four files that are used to find the corresponding reference files and directories, these should be added to correspond with the reference names:

 	.. code-block:: bash
 		:linenos:

+		touch ucsc.hg19.bwa_ref
-		ucsc.hg19.gatk_ref
+		touch ucsc.hg19.gatk_ref
-		STAR_ref/.star_ref
+		touch STAR_ref/.star_ref
-		dbsnp/.dbsnp
+		touch dbsnp/.dbsnp

 HDFS
 ----

-The reference files need to be copied to the HDFS so Halvade can distribute them to every node to be used locally.
+The reference files need to be copied to the HDFS so that Halvade can distribute them to every node to be used locally.
 Here we will create a directory on HDFS where all the files will be collected, execute the following commands to do this:

 .. code-block:: bash
 	:linenos:

 	hdfs dfs -mkdir -p /user/ddecap/halvade/ref/dbsnp
 	hdfs dfs -put ucsc.hg19.* /user/ddecap/halvade/ref/
-	hdfs dfs -put dbsnp_138.hg19.* /user/ddecap/halvade/ref/dbsnp/
+	hdfs dfs -put dbsnp/dbsnp_138.hg19.* /user/ddecap/halvade/ref/dbsnp/

 	# for the RNA pipeline copy the STAR ref:
 	hdfs dfs -put STAR_ref/ /user/ddecap/halvade/ref/